|ANNUAL GENERAL MEETING|

 BOGNOR REGIS & DISTRICT DOG TRAINING CLUB

 The K.C.
 Good Citizens have continued to be succesfully run, thanks given to Helen for her organisation of the tests.
-Gold tests will be held in April and the next Bronze tests will be held at the Show in June.The Club also announced details of this year's Annual Companion Dog Show which they will be hosting on Sunday 17th June at the North Bersted Community Centre, Chalcraft Lane.
-The club are pleased to announce that THW Landscape Construction have kindly agreed to continue as the Shows main sponsor, and Brick Kiln Garden & Pet Centre will once again be Ring Sponsors.
-This year will see a new addition to the Show, with the introduction of a fun Agility and Flyball ring, this will be a non-competitive attraction, to allow Dogs and handlers the chance to try out these two sports, dogs must be over 12 months old to compete in the Agility.
-As usual all proceeds from the Show will go to a local charity, which this year will be the Lowlands Search Dogs (Sussex) who are based at Aldingbourne.
+Gold tests will be held in April and the next Bronze tests will be held at the Show in June.The Club also announced details of this year's Annual Companion Dog Show which they will be hosting on Sunday 30th June at the North Bersted Community Centre, Chalcraft Lane.
+The club are pleased to announce that THW Landscape Construction have kindly agreed to continue as the Shows main sponsor, and Brick Kiln Garden & Pet Centre will once again be Breed & Novelty Ring Sponsors along with Runcton Pet Food Warehouse who will be ring Sponsor for the Obedience.
+The trial at last years show for a fun Agility and Flyball ring was not very popular so will not be included this year but the possiblity of a try it out Rally Ring is being looked into.
+As usual all proceeds from the Show will go to a local charity, which this year will be the Ability Dog 4 Young People who are based on the Isle of Wight.